-Governmental Accounting Standards (GAS) 68 Actuarial Valuation Based on June 30, 2016 Measurement Date for Employer Reporting as of June 30, 2017
+Governmental Accounting Standards (GAS) 68 Actuarial Valuation Based on June 30, 2017 Measurement Date for Employer Reporting as of June 30, 2018

 This report has been prepared at the request of the LADWP to assist in preparing their financial report for their liabilities associated with the retirement plan.
-This valuation report may not otherwise be copied or reproduced in any form without the consent of the LADWP and may only be provided to other parties in its entirety.
+This valuation report may not otherwise be copied or reproduced in any form without the consent of the LADWP and may only be provided to other parties in its entirety, unless expressly authorized by Segal.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.

-Copyright © 2017 by The Segal Group, Inc. All rights reserved.
+Copyright © 2018 by The Segal Group, Inc. All rights reserved.